microsoft/TypeScript/doc/spec/Types.md

 ### Function Types { #function-types }

 An object type containing one or more call signatures is said to be a ***function type***.
 Function types may be written using function type literals (section [#function-type-literals]<!--3.8.8-->) or by including call signatures in object type literals.

 ### Constructor Types { #constructor-types }

 An object type containing one or more construct signatures is said to be a ***constructor type***.
 Constructor types may be written using constructor type literals (section [#constructor-type-literals]<!--3.8.9-->) or by including construct signatures in object type literals.

+#### Mixin Constructor Types { #mixin-constructor-types }

+A ***mixin constructor type*** is an object type containing exactly one construct signature.
+The signature has no type parameters, a single rest parameter of type `any[]`, and a return type that is an object type.

 ### Members { #members }